DdevG/Suzan/README.md

 **Suzan** is a comprehensive Ethereum/EVM contract scanner and vulnerability analysis tool.
-It performs advanced static analysis of contract bytecode (and optionally Solidity source code via external tools like Slither) to detect common vulnerability patterns in smart contracts.
+It performs advanced static analysis of contract bytecode to detect common vulnerability patterns in smart contracts.
 The tool features a dynamic dashboard built with Flask, Plotly, and DataTables, providing real-time monitoring, analytics, and a live blockchain activity feed.

 ![Dashboard](https://github.com/user-attachments/assets/3e9b909b-2ab7-4e30-b544-9efb5e057973)